margheritabattistotti/PCS-3D/README.md

 The results is not unique, it depends from the algorithm implemented.

-A possible solution of the Test Two is reported in the following image:
+A possible solution of the Test One is reported in the following image:

 ![3DTestTwo](Images/PolygonTestOne_Result.jpg)